zuvaai/zdai-python/README.md

 ```

 # Duration Normalization
-DocAI can be used to normalize strings that contain dates, so that the `value` and `unit` are returned.
+DocAI can be used to normalize strings that contain durations, so that the `value` and `unit` are returned.

 ```python
 from zdai import ZDAISDK